-Here are some simple steps to follow in order to restore your rug to its former beauty.
+Here are some simple steps you should follow in order to remove a glue stain from your rug and restore its former beauty.

 First, if the glue is still not completely dried, you’re going to want to dab the area with a wet towel and remove all the wet mess you can.

-Next, pour white vinegar on now softened contents.
-Make sure the really saturate the area in vinegar, then rub the vinegar into the rug for a few minutes.
+Next, pour white vinegar on the now softened glue stain.
+Make sure the really saturate the area in vinegar, then rub the vinegar into the rug for a few minutes

 Finally, after letting the vinegar sit for 15 minutes or so, take a towel with water and clean up the stain.
 It should remove fairly easily at this point.
 If not all the glue has been removed, repeat the process.